inkstitch/pyembroidery/README.md

 * Convert
   * File -> Reader -> Pattern -> Stablizer -> Pattern -> Encoder -> Pattern -> Writer -> File

+Formats:
+---

+Pyembroidery will write:
+* .pes (mandated)
+* .dst (mandated)
+* .exp (mandated)
+* .jef (mandated)
+* .vp3 (mandated)
+* .csv
+* .svg

+Pyembroidery will read:
+* .pes (mandated)
+* .dst (mandated)
+* .exp (mandated)
+* .jef (mandated)
+* .vp3 (mandated)
+* .10o
+* .100
+* .bro
+* .dsb
+* .dsz
+* .emd
+* .inb
+* .ksm
+* .pec
+* .sew
+* .shv
+* .stx
+* .tap
+* .tbf
+* .u01
+* .xxx

+Writing to SVG:
+This is largely for testing purposes, it's not a binary writing format.
+But, it's entirely needed for testing purposes.
+There is some notable irony in writing an SVG file in a library, whose main genesis is to help another program that *already* writes them.
+But, without some provably flawless method of exporting the data read, there's no clear way to guarentee a problem is within a reader or a writer.

+Writing to CSV:
+This is also largely for testing purposes.
+It prints out a workable CSV file with the given data.
+It will be encoded like a .DST file by default.

 Reading:
 ---